NUCS349/hw0-setup/README.tex.md

 ```
 code.py
-A separate pdf with answers to the questions in problems.md

 ```
+You should also create a separate .pdf file with answers to the questions in problems.md.
+This file should be submitted on Canvas.

 Do not edit anything in the `tests` directory.
 Files can be added to `tests` but files that exist already cannot be edited.